marcellpaganini/react-tutorial-02/README.md

 * To Do
 - [ ] Add style
-- [ ] Create a tag to mark task as important  Mark task as important🔘 / Important⭐
+- [ ] Create a tag to mark task as important - Mark task as important🔘 / Important⭐
 - [ ] Add completed task to another list of completed tasks to be shown under the component.
+- [ ] Add a toggle for dark mode

 ### Error messages for future reference
 ❌ Warning: Each child in a list should have a unique "key" prop.